amoh-godwin/Articulae/mds/educative/user_inputs/buttons.md

 ## Basic use

-To get a button in your application all you have to do is to import it from the `QtQuick.Controls.Basic` package and call it as you would call any QML object type.
+To get a `Button` in your application all you have to do is to import it from the `QtQuick.Controls.Basic` package and call it as you would call any QML object type.

 `code.txt`